gamesbook/protograf/docs/source/customised_shapes.rst

   result in them being drawn inside the circle and values larger than ``1`` will  result in them extending outside of the circle
-- *slices_angles* - this is the "width" of the slices; if not specified, then by default all slices will be of equally-sized angles and will occupy the full circumference of the circle
+- *slices_angles* - this is the "width" of the slices; if not specified, then by default all slices will be of equally-sized angles and will extend from the centre to the full circumference of the circle
+- *slices_transparency* - the higher the value (on a scale of 0 to 100),
+  the more "see through" the fill of the slices will be

 Both the list of  *slice_fractions*  and  *slice_angles* must be of equal length to the  *slice* list.